Ganeshiiitdwd/Accuknox-Assignment/README.md

 # Assignment Project

 This is a React project that uses various dependencies including `react-slick` for carousels and `tailwindcss` for styling.
+##To see how the webpage looks like you can see the attached png image
 ## Table of Contents

 - [Prerequisites](#prerequisites)